This post walks through code to create a timeline in

 Fix the Legend

-This allows us to change the shapes of the color legend by specifying a vector with the shapes we want in the order the labels appear in the legend.
-If we don’t want a shape to appear on the legend, we will use NA
+This allows us to change the shapes of the color legend by specifying a vector with the shapes, size, and line types we want in the order the labels appear in the legend.
+If we don’t want a characteristic to appear on the legend, we will use NA.

 shape_override <- c(21, NA, NA, 15, 4) # order matches `cols`:severe, intubation (yes/no), steroids, death